dougeby/IntuneDocs/InTuneDocs/DeployUse/protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md

 ---
 # required metadata

-title: Protect line of business apps and data on devices not enrolled | Microsoft Intune
+title: Protect LOB apps, data on devices not enrolled | Microsoft Intune
 description: This topic describes how you can prepare your custom line of business apps so you can apply mobile app management policies that can help prevent data loss.
 keywords:
 author: karthikaraman
 manager: jeffgilb
-ms.date: 04/28/2016
+ms.date: 07/18/2016
 ms.topic: article
 ms.prod:
 ms.service: